Shai1co/VeoStory/README.md

 _Note: You'll need to provide your own API keys to use the app (see below)._

+> 🔧 **First-time setup:** Make sure GitHub Pages is set to "GitHub Actions" in your repo settings!

 ## ✨ Features

 - 🎬 **AI Video Generation** - Multiple models: Google Veo, Replicate Wan/Veo, Runway Gen-3/4